What is a Gamelan?

 From the Javanese word gamel, (mallet used to strike instruments, or the act of striking), gamelan means "to hammer."

 The Gamelan is a large percussion ensemble, originating in Java or Bali.
 Instruments may include gongs, metallophones, drums, cymbals, bamboo flutes and strings.
 Melodies are woven together in a balanced performance, where no single player stands out or becomes a virtuoso.

-The Anne Eyes Science Lecture presents composer and professor Evan Ziporyn who will speak about ethnomusicology and the intersection between science and art.
-A concert by the Massachusetts Institute of Technology's Gamelan Galak Tika will be featured, followed by a hands-on demonstration of this unique Balinese percussion instrument.
+The Anne Eyes Science Lecture presented composer and professor Evan Ziporyn, speaking about ethnomusicology and the intersection between science and art.
+A concert by the Massachusetts Institute of Technology's Gamelan Galak Tika was featured, followed by a hands-on demonstration of this unique Balinese percussion instrument.

 Gamelan music accompanies rituals, ceremonies, dance-drama, and puppet shows.

 Gamelans in the West...